Enfield, New South Wales: Churches

-St Thomas's Anglican Church, Coronation Parade was built in 1848 in a Gothic Revival style and is now listed on the Register of the National Estate.
+St Thomas's Anglican Church, Coronation Parade was built in 1847 to a design by John Frederick Hilly in a Gothic Revival style and is now listed on the Register of the National Estate.

 Schools

 Enfield Public School is on Beaumaris Street.
 St Joseph's Primary School is located on the corner of Burwood and Liverpool Roads and is a Catholic school for kindergarten to Year 6.